yasmine-vet-ads/yasmine-vet-ads/README.md

 - attention to detail;
 - ethical handling of sensitive data;
 - experience with real problems in healthcare and animal health;
-- ability to connect domain knowledge with software solutions.
+- ability to connect domain knowledge with software solutions;
+- interest in applied innovation for health, veterinary medicine and agriculture.

 ---